dlannan/swampy/README.md

 The Swampy source code is in swampy/swampy.

-Being a luvit based system, it is entirely built from Web pages (mostly static) and lua.
+Being a luvit based system, SWAMPY is entirely built from Web pages (mostly static) and lua.

 ## License